TrySummon/summon-app/CONTRIBUTING.md

 **Ready to contribute?** We can't wait to see what you'll build! 🚀

-_Every contribution, no matter how small, makes AgentPort better for the entire community._
+_Every contribution, no matter how small, makes Summon better for the entire community._